A Vata-Balancing Approach to Fitness

-Nasya is the practice of applying an herbal oil such as Nasya Oil to the nasal passages, which has a very direct impact on the mind and the nervous system, while delivering all the benefits of oil itself.
-If the practice of Nasya is new to you, please see our helpful instructional video.
+Practice Nasya.
+Nasya is the practice of applying an herbal oil such as Nasya Oil to the nasal passages, which has a very direct impact on the mind and the nervous system while delivering all the benefits of oil itself.
+If the practice of nasya is new to you, please see our helpful instructional video.

 Love Your Joints

 The joints are one of the main sites of vata in the body and are particularly vulnerable to imbalances caused by vata-provoking exercise.
 Offering your joints a little extra care can go a long way toward protecting them.

 Try taking a few minutes to rotate the joints gently before and after exercise.
 In addition, you can apply a supportive oil or balm to heavily used joints as needed.
 Consider treating your joints to the soothing experience of a massage with Mahanarayan Oil or Joint Balm.

 The muscular system is inherently active during exercise and requires proper rest and recovery to maintain optimal health and integrity.
 You might consider offering your muscles a little extra care with regular massage, steam baths, Epsom salt baths, or with the application of soothing topical rubs like Muscle Balm.

 Ayurvedic rejuvenation is the process of offering deep nourishment to the tissues.
 Adding a rejuvenative to your daily routine can be particularly supportive in balancing the inherently lightening influences of exercise.

 Anything you can do to settle the mind helps to balance vata.
 Consider lying in Savasana for a few minutes each day, committing to a few minutes of So-Hum Meditation, or practicing pranayama (yogic breathing exercises) daily.
 In particular, consider working with Full Yogic Breath, Nadi Shodhana (Alternate Nostril Breathing), or Bhramari Pranayama (Humming Bee Breath).